ebakos/DsGammaAnalysis/README.md

 # DsGammaAnalysis

+This reposirtory containes files related to the DsGamma analysis.

+## EventGeneration

+Contains the Pythia card for signal generation and the ATLAS Delphes card for detector simulation.

+## AnalysisTool

 This program can be used for analysing Monte-Carlo samples generated with Madraph, Pythia8 and Delphes.
-The code is meant for analysing e+e- -> W+W- events, where one of the W decays into DsGamma.
+The code is meant for analysing pp -> W events, where  the W boson decays into DsGamma.
 The code is divided into routines:
 - Event consisteny
 - Reconstructed object analyzer
 - Plotter
+- Ntupler

 ### Event consistency: